 Haber holds a Ph.D. in history from UCLA and has been on the Stanford faculty since 1987.

-From 1995 to 1998, Haber served as associate dean for the social sciences and director of Graduate Studies of Stanford’s School of Humanities and Sciences.
+From 1995 to 1998, he served as associate dean for the social sciences and director of Graduate Studies of Stanford’s School of Humanities and Sciences.
 He is among Stanford’s most distinguished teachers, having been awarded every teaching prize Stanford has to offer.
-He was honored with Stanford’s highest teaching honor in 2011, the Walter J. Gores Award.